Mehdi Khantan

 Technology is not just about circuits, code, or devices—it is about extending human potential.
 I believe the true measure of innovation lies in how it bridges our ideas with the real world: helping us understand it more deeply while also improving lives, expanding possibilities, and opening new ways of interaction.
 For me, engineering is exploration.
 Every design is a step toward understanding the dialogue between humans and machines.
 My goal is not only to build tools, but to create technologies that are adaptive, meaningful, and sustainable for the future.
 I also believe every engineer carries two essential responsibilities: To invent technologies that push the boundaries of what is possible.
 To make those technologies accessible—through scalability, efficiency, and affordability—so that everyone who needs them can benefit.

-Organic Intelligence (OI) – Research into harnessing biological neural networks (BNNs) as a computing substrate, including methods for interconnection and communication to enable low-power, adaptive processing.
+Bio-Processing – Research into harnessing biological neural networks (BNNs) as a computing substrate, including methods for interconnection and communication to enable low-power, adaptive processing.

 Brain–Computer Interfaces (BCI) – Development of systems for real-time neural data processing, spike detection, and machine learning–based control to restore communication and movement.